Expertium/expertium.github.io/Benchmark.md

 ### Other algorithms

 17.​ [ACT-R](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf), Adaptive Control of Thought​  -  ​Rational (I've also seen "Character" instead of "Control" in some papers).
 It's based on a model of human memory that makes one very strange assumption: whether you have successfully recalled your material or not doesn't affect the magnitude of the spacing effect, only the interval length matters.
 Simply put, this algorithm doesn't differentiate between Again/Hard/Good/Easy.
-Notice that in the diagram below, grades are only used for calculating the loss function, but not used by the algorithm itself - no arrows come from "Grade".
+Notice that in the diagram below, grades are only used for calculating the loss function during optimization, but not used by the algorithm itself - no arrows come from "Grade".

 ![ACT-R (proper)](https://github.com/user-attachments/assets/0ed88ec8-b5bd-41da-b3ee-8c7f1bd5bcd8)